 The last 2014 census showed that;

-- Uganda has population of about 35 Million people,
+- Uganda has a population of about 35 million people,

 - Uganda has a population density of 157.1/ km² (406.9/Square miles),

-- Percentage of Female in population was 51%,
+- The percentage of females in the population was 51%,

-- Percentage of Male in population was 49%,
+- The percentage of Male in the population was 49%,

 - The population of Kampala city was 1.51 million,

-- Life Expectancy at birth was 64.2 years for females and for males was 62.2 years and,
+- Life Expectancy at birth was 64.2 years for females and for males was 62.2 years.

 - The populous ethnic group was the Bantu speaking Baganda, which accounted for 16.5% of the population.